-Ronna Mandel, a former Associate Editor at L.A.
-Parent, is the mother of a high schooler and a recent university grad.
+Ronna Mandel, a freelance writer for JLife and L.A.
+Parent magazines, is the mother of a son who is a university sophomore, and a daughter currently living and working in London.
 Ronna, her husband and two children moved back to the States in 2006 after living abroad for 10 years in Frankfurt and London.
-Now residing in the San Gabriel Valley, Ronna is a freelance writer who enjoys covering all things reading related in addition to special needs topics.
-When her head’s not buried in between the pages of a book, Ronna is writing her own stories for children and is an SCBWI LitMingle Co-coordinator.
-As the founder of GoodReadsWithsRonna.com, Ronna interviews authors, reviews children’s books and educational products, organizes giveaways throughout the year and promotes reading-related events.
-You can often find her book reviews and articles in print and online at L.A.
-Parent magazine.
-The blog happily resides at www.laparent.com.
-Contact Ronna directly at Ronna.L.Mandel (@) gmail.com, via Twitter @goodreadsronna, or @RonnaWriter, as well as on Facebook, Pinterest and Google +.
+Now residing in the San Gabriel Valley, Ronna enjoys writing about all things reading related in addition to parenting, educational and special needs topics.
+When her head’s not buried in between the pages of a book, Ronna is creating her own stories for children and is an SCBWI LitMingle Co-coordinator in Pasadena.
+As the founder of GoodReadsWithsRonna.com, Ronna interviews authors and illustrators, reviews children’s books, participates in blog tours, presents cover reveals, and organizes giveaways throughout the year and also promotes reading-related events.
+As of January 2017, Ronna became a contributor for JLife magazine covering the San Gabriel and Pomona Valleys.
+Contact Ronna directly at email@example.com and via Twitter @goodreadsronna, or @RonnaWriter, as well as on Facebook, Instagram and Pinterest.
 Wishing you happy reading!

 Would You Like to Join our Team?

-At Good Reads With Ronna, we’re always looking for new reviewers, especially for middle grade, YA, kids crafts, family cooking and special needs titles.
-If you think you have what it takes and are willing to commit to at least one review per month, send a sample book review to Ronna.L.Mandel (@) gmail.com and write Book Reviewer in the subject line.
+At Good Reads With Ronna, we’re always looking for new reviewers, especially for middle grade, YA, kids crafts, family cooking, parenting and special needs titles.
+If you think you have what it takes and are willing to commit to at least one review per month, send a sample book review to firstname.lastname@example.org and write Book Reviewer in the subject line.
 Thank you in advance for your interest.